Alfresco/alfresco-content-app/docs/getting-started.md

 ## Building from source

-The Content App is based on [Angular CLI](https://cli.angular.io), and you can use all the commands, generators and blueprints supported by the CLI.
+The Content App is based on [Angular CLI](https://cli.angular.io), and you can use all the commands, generators, and blueprints supported by the CLI.

 ### Prerequisites for building